-To allow us to agree a strategic plan, we need to canvass the opinions held by the people of Hythe.
-To canvass your opinions and form an agreed strategic plan we need to complete three steps:
+To allow us to agree a strategic plan, we have canvassed the opinions held by the people of Hythe.
+In doing this we completed three steps:

-- Gather a large amount of data to give us a quantitative analysis.
+- Gather people’s opinions to give us a general quantitative analysis.

-- Consult with people at meetings to gather detailed opinions and ideas, this will give us a qualitive analysis.
+- Consult with people at meetings to gather detailed opinions and ideas, to give us a qualitive analysis.

 - Prepare a “draft strategic plan” and consult again.